|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On May 23, 1942 took off from 7 Mile Drome near Port Moresby piloted by 1st Lt.
 Wesley E. Dickinson on a bombing mission against Lae Airfield.
 One of the gunners, Sgt John A. Gibson was a member of the Royal Australian Air Force (RAAF).
 Aboard as a passenger was Cpl.
 Earl R. Sevene a ground crew member who asked Dickinson to join the crew to experience a combat mission.

-The formation of six was led by B-25 pilot Captain Herman Lowery, Commanding Officer (C. O.) 13th Bombardment Squadron (13th BS) with wingmen B-25 pilot 1st Frank Timlin and B-25C 41-12462 pilot 2nd Lt.
+The formation of six was led by B-25 pilot Captain Herman F. Lowery, Commanding Officer (C. O.) 13th Bombardment Squadron (13th BS) with wingmen B-25 pilot 1st Frank Timlin and B-25C 41-12462 pilot 2nd Lt.
 Keel.
 The other three were B-25C 41-12491 pilot 1st Lt.
 Dickinson with B-25 pilot Shearer and B-25 pilot Birnn.
-After taking off, Shearer failed to join the formation and aborted, leaving only five bombers to proceed with the mission.
+After taking off, Shearer failed to join the formation and aborted, leaving only five bombers to proceed on the mission.

 Five minutes before reaching the target area, the B-25s were attacked by five A6M2 Zeros from the Tainan Kōkūtai.
 After dropping their bombs, the B-25 formation flew southward down the north coast of New Guinea towards Buna.
 Undetected due to haze, a solitary A6M2 Zero piloted by WO Gitaro Miyazaki made a head-on pass against this bomber, hitting the right engine and nose killing two crew: Wuerpel and Sevene.